 Individual Therapy (Psychotherapy)

-Therapy at New Growth isn’t about fixing what’s “broken”—it’s about creating space to be seen, understood, and supported as you navigate life’s complexities.
-These sessions offer a collaborative, nonjudgmental place to slow down, explore what’s showing up for you, and build insight that fosters meaningful change.
+Therapy at True Growth isn’t about fixing what’s “broken”—it’s about creating space to be seen, understood, and supported as you navigate life’s complexities.
+Sessions offer a collaborative, nonjudgmental place to slow down, explore what’s showing up for you, and build insight that fosters meaningful change.
+Therapy is always tailored to the individual and integrates evidence-based and experiential approaches.
+Jillian is trained in multiple approaches, modalities, and techniques.
+She primarily works from an Internal Family Systems (IFS) informed lens, meaning she helps clients explore their internal world with curiosity, compassion, and respect for the different parts of themselves.
+Additional influences include Narrative Therapy, Compassionate Inquiry, Emotion-focused Individual Therapy, Somatic Experiencing, Hypnotherapy/Guided Imagery, and Positive Psychology.

 Individual Skill Development & Enhancement